HannaMeyer/MEE_AOA/README.md

-# AOA_CaseStudy
+# Area of Applicability of spatial prediction models
-Case study material for the paper on mapping the area of applicability
+Case study material for the paper on mapping the area of applicability.
+The case study described in the paper can be reproduced using the "CaseStudy.Rmd" in the src folder.
+"Concept_figures.R" creates the conceptual figures used in the paper.
+"CaseStudy_diffScenarios" was used to compare the AOAI/AOA for different scenarios of response variable, sample size and random seed.
+The script was run on a HPC system.
+The results are stored in "data/".
+"Comparison_diffScenarios.R" can be used to analyse the result for these data and create the figures used in the paper.